samiscoolco/jcedit/README.md

-_check out the wiki for information on the more advanced features of jcedit 4_ _Originally intended as a system tool for unreleased operating system JCOS._
+_check out the wiki for information on the more advanced features of jcedit 4_

+_originally intended as a system tool for unreleased operating system JCOS._